 Diversity doesn’t just benefit employees, it benefits customers, too.
 According to LinkedIn, 49% of companies believe it is important for diversity to be part of culture as it allows them to better understand and represent their customers.
 As such, companies should strive to build a workforce that mirrors the diverse profile of their customer base.

-Demonstrating strong company values and promoting positive initiatives around diversity and inclusion can also have a positive impact on how customers interact with a business.
+Demonstrating strong company values and promoting positive initiatives around diversity, equity and inclusion can also have a positive impact on how customers interact with a business.
 Deloitte found that up to 50% of customers’ purchasing decisions are influenced by an organisation’s support for equality.
 Diverse companies have the ability to build more authentic customer relationships, which can have a positive impact on sales and revenue.

 Larger talent pool